kloimhardt/clj-tiles/README.md

 ## Description
 Visual programming for STEM students and instructors at university level.

-If you like videos, watch my presentation on youtube for the [Visual Tools meeting](https://www.youtube.com/watch?v=m1HbWpWiTk4&t=506s).
+If you like videos, watch my presentation for the [Visual Tools meeting](https://www.youtube.com/watch?v=m1HbWpWiTk4&t=506s).
-Make sure to interactively follow along: [clj-tiles link to Github pages](https://kloimhardt.github.io/cljtiles.html?page=FDG001).
+Make sure to interactively follow along with clj-tiles for [Visual Functions](https://kloimhardt.github.io/cljtiles.html?page=FDG001).

 Being describable as a mixture of Wordle and Scratch, clj-tiles is for every student who, at a young age, has been gotten hooked as a Princess of Science (see the episode with Prof. Johanna Pirker on ZDFtivi).